'The Wire' actor on run from Baltimore police after escaping hospital

 Baltimore police are searching for a former actor from "The Wire" who they say escaped police custody after being taken to a local area hospital for a check-up.

 Christopher Clanton Sr., 33, was arrested on Sept.
-12 for violating a protective order and was taken to Good Samaritan Hospital for a pre-existing check-up, before he was scheduled to be transferred to Central Booking in Baltimore, Maryland, police say.
+12 for violating a protective order and was taken to Good Samaritan Hospital for a pre-existing check-up, before he was scheduled to be transferred to Central Booking in Baltimore, police say.

 TRUMP PROMISES 'SUBSTANTIAL' MIDDLE-CLASS TAX CUT IN BALTIMORE SPEECH TO GOP LAWMAKERS